Kalomidin/plugo-seat-reservation-go/README.md

 ### Avoiding Double Booking

 It prevents users from performing double booking for the same seat.
-Specific scenarios where double booking could occur and methods designed to prevent it possible to find within tests.
+Specific scenarios where double booking could occur and methods designed to prevent it possible to find within tests in [here](idle_in_transaction_session_timeout).

 ### Environment